maitrinh33/mobile-app_inner-mind/README.md

 - Some features (e.g., Dropbox avatar upload) require valid API keys and setup.

-- For best experience, use on Android 8.0 (API 26) or higher.# InnerMind
+- For best experience, use on Android 8.0 (API 26) or higher.